christianacca/web-api-starter/docs/deploy-app.md

      * admin access to AIG Azure SQL db
      * contributor access to Azure resources
      * read/write access to secrets in keyvault
-     * read/write access to config data in shared dev/test Azure config store
+     * read/write access to config data in shared dev/test Azure app config store
      * admin access to power-bi client workspaces
    * demo:
      * data read/write access to AIG Azure SQL db
      * contributor access to Azure resources
      * no access to objects in keyvault
-     * read/write access to config data in shareddev/test Azure config store
+     * read/write access to config data in shareddev/test Azure app config store
      * contributor access to power-bi client workspaces
    * staging and prod:
      * data read access to AIG Azure SQL db
      * contributor access to Azure monitor, read access to all other Azure resources
      * no access to objects in keyvault
-     * read access to config data in shared prod Azure config store
+     * read access to config data in shared prod Azure app config store
      * no access to power-bi client workspace
 2. GPS / support-tier-1
    * demo, staging and prod environments:
      * data read access to AIG Azure SQL db
      * read access to Azure
      * no access to objects in keyvault
-     * read access to config data in shared dev/test and prod Azure config stores
+     * read/write access to config data in shared dev/test and prod Azure app config stores
-     * contributor rights to power-bi client _report_ workspaces
+     * contributor access to power-bi client _report_ workspaces
-     * viewer rights to power-bi client _dataset_ workspaces
+     * viewer access to power-bi client _dataset_ workspaces
 3. App Admin / support-tier-2
    * demo, staging and prod environments:
      * contributor access to AIG Azure SQL db
      * contributor access to Azure
      * read/write access to secrets in keyvault
-     * read/write access to config data in shared dev/test and prod Azure config stores
+     * read/write access to config data in shared dev/test and prod Azure app config stores
-     * admin rights to power-bi client _report_ workspaces
+     * admin access to power-bi client _report_ workspaces
-     * admin rights to power-bi client _dataset_ workspaces
+     * admin access to power-bi client _dataset_ workspaces

 ***pbi* only access:**